 Fact #23: They Believe in Grooming

-Guinea pigs do not need hairstylists because their eyes secrete a milky white substance which they rub on themselves to keep their hair tidy and well-groomed.
+Guinea pigs do not need hairstylists because their eyes secrete a milky white substance, which they rub on themselves to keep their hair tidy and well-groomed.

 Fact #24: They Don’t Sleep Much

 Guinea pigs don’t sleep for long hours.
 Instead, they take short naps and never sleep for the long run.
-How I wish I could do that while sitting on my office chair!

 Fact #25: Very Nervous Animal